27 Customer Service Statistics for 2025 | SlickText Infographic

-Staying up-to-date on 2023’s updated customer service statistics can help you understand how much attention to focus on customer service and how to create a customer service strategy that makes a big impact on your bottom line.
+Staying up-to-date on 2025’s updated customer service statistics can help you understand how much attention to focus on customer service and how to create a customer service strategy that makes a big impact on your bottom line.
+Great customer service is crucial for effectively serving and retaining customers.

 Want to make a lasting impression on your customers?
 Focus your attention on customer service by creating innovative ways to reach out to your customers with text promotions, helpful information, and important reminders.

-This infographic shows you everything you need to know about statistics on customer service in 2023 and how mass texting can help your support strategy.
+This infographic shows you everything you need to know about statistics on customer service and how mass texting can help your support strategy.

 customer service statistics